ArchitGoswami/dsa/README.md

 # dsa
-sanity check on dsa prep
+sanity check on dsa and general CS concepts